 Please read these Terms carefully before accessing or using our website.
 By accessing or using any part of the site, you agree to be bound by these Terms of Service.
 If you do not agree to all the terms and conditions of this agreement, then you may not access the website or use any services.
 If these Terms of Service are considered an offer, acceptance is expressly limited to these Terms of Service.

-WorldFlyAngler is provide with the online e-commerce platform that allows us to sell our products and services to you.
-According to Austria E-Commerce Act §5 and Media Act §25.
+WorldFlyAngler provides approved dealers with an online e-commerce platform that allows us to sell our products and services to you in accordance with the Austria E-Commerce Act §5 and Media Act §25.